Supriyabcd/CaptionGenieApp/README.md

 - **Flutter SDK**: Required for the frontend.
 If you don't have Flutter installed, follow the setup instructions below.
 - A stable internet connection for downloading dependencies.
 - Access to a terminal (Command Prompt, PowerShell, or equivalent).
+- An Android/iOS phone on the same LAN connection as laptop in which .bat files are running

 ### Project Setup